Using Blackmagic DaVinci Resolve Studio for DCP creation

 2K DCI Flat.

-Resolution and Frame rate are the same as the project.
+The resolution and Frame rate are the same as the project.

 Choose Output Track: Timeline track.
 Track number 1.

-Use a ISDCF name like this.
+Use an ISDCF name like this as the Composition name:

-Test the DCP in Resolve
+Test the DCP in Resolve or a player